Tangguiming/csgo-knife/README.md

 # csgo-knife
 useful instruction of csgo
-# ++some copy in other webs,add some useful instructions used frequently
+## some copy in other webs,add some useful instructions used frequently